-- Students must identify a proctor during online registration for courses that require a proctor by entering the proctor's first and last name, email address, telephone number, occupation, and place of residence.
-It is the student's sole responsibility to inform the Office of Student Services of any changes to the proctor's contact information. - UoPeople reserves the right to verify a proctor at any time by contacting the proctor directly in order to validate his/her identity and to assure that the proctor meets all the requirements.
-If UoPeople rejects a proctor, the student will be notified accordingly and it will be the student's sole responsibility to provide another proctor.
-Rejecting a proctor is at the sole discretion of UoPeople, and the University has no obligation to provide reasons for the decision. - It is the student's sole responsibility to coordinate the date, time, and location of the final exam with the proctor.
+- It is the student's sole responsibility to coordinate the date, time, and location of the final exam with the proctor.
 The final exam period starts on Thursday, Week 9 of the term at 12:05 am UoPeople Time (GMT-5 time zone) and ends the following Sunday at 11:55 pm UoPeople Time (GMT-5 time zone).
 The proctored exam must be taken within this time period.
-UoPeople will send the proctor a reminder a week before the exam. - Students are advised not to schedule an exam too close to the end of the final exam period in case there are technical problems or other unexpected issues.
+UoPeople will send the proctor a reminder a week before the exam. - It is advised not to schedule an exam too close to the end of the final exam period in case there are technical problems or other unexpected issues.
 This will ensure that there is sufficient time to receive support if needed. - A student will not be allowed to start a proctored exam without the presence of the proctor.
 Prior to starting the proctored exam, students must present to the proctor a government issued ID which will be used to identify the student.
 Once the student is identified, the proctor must enter the exam code in the exam password field after the student has logged into the course area.
-The code will be provided to the proctor by the Office of Student Services a week prior to the beginning of the exam.

-It is the student's sole responsibility to make sure that the proctor is available during the final exam period.
+The code will be provided to the proctor by the Office of Student Services a week prior to the beginning of the exam. - It is the student's sole responsibility to make sure that the proctor is available during the final exam period.
 A scheduling problem with the proctor will not be considered a legitimate reason for extending the exam or requesting a makeup exam.